FuelsEurope

 15 Sept 2025

-Their ask — The organization requests a flexible EU ETS framework allowing all decarbonisation solutions, early integration of international credits beyond the proposed 3% cap, and equal access to compliance options across all sectors.
+Message — The organization requests a flexible EU ETS framework allowing all decarbonisation solutions, early integration of international credits beyond the proposed 3% cap, and equal access to compliance options across all sectors.
 They argue the current framework is too restrictive and delayed.123

-How it helps them — This would lower compliance costs and provide regulatory certainty for fuel industry investments.45
+Why — This would lower compliance costs and provide regulatory certainty for fuel industry investments.45

-Who loses — Environmental groups lose stronger emissions reduction commitments through expanded offsetting mechanisms.6
+Impact — Environmental groups lose stronger emissions reduction commitments through expanded offsetting mechanisms.6

 Meeting with Christophe Grudler (Member of the European Parliament) and RTE Réseau de transport d'électricité